NeKoRoSYS/NeKoRoPIE/README.md

 ## Don't like Python?

-We have a [branch](https://github.com/NeKoRoSYS/NeKoRoPIE/tree/go) that uses Go insteaad of Python for native concurrency and is pretty much faster than Python.
+We have a [branch](https://github.com/NeKoRoSYS/NeKoRoPIE/tree/go) that uses Go instead of Python for native concurrency and is pretty much faster than Python.